-One leak reported by the Redanian Intelligence blog in February 2020, however, did claim that production was originally slated to run from June to October 2020, which could have meant a release by summer 2021.
-However, because of the extended hunt for a showrunner and extenuating circumstances due to Covid-19, the original timeline was definitely delayed.
+One leak reported by the Redanian Intelligence blog in February 2020 claimed that production was initially slated to run from June to October 2020, which could have meant it would have come out by summer 2021.
+However, the original timeline was delayed because of the extended hunt for a showrunner and extenuating circumstances due to COVID-19.

 What is the Resident Evil Netflix series story about?

 The series will tell a brand new story within the overarching Resident Evil canon taking place across two timelines in eight one-hour episodes.
 It'll focus on the two daughters of Dr. Albert Wesker, the brilliant virologist credited as a senior researcher of the T-Virus responsible for transforming most of the world into zombies.
 A prototype virus actually gave him superhuman physiology, and he became one of the franchise's chief villains, going on to work with black market groups.
 Little is known about his personal history, so the TV series will seemingly change all that, at least tangentially.

 "In the first timeline, 14-year-old sisters Jade and Billie Wesker are moved to New Raccoon City," the official synopsis from Netflix reads.
 "A manufactured, corporate town, forced on them right as adolescence is in full swing.
 But the more time they spend there, the more they come to realize that the town is more than it seems, and their father may be concealing dark secrets.
 Secrets that could destroy the world."